|HDAS||Native Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 How will I know if a title is already purchased or is being considered for purchase by another member of the consortium?

-- You will be able to check for titles already purchased by searching for it in the collections tab.
+- Check for titles already purchased by searching for it in the collections tab

 How will Kortext e-books work through Discovery systems?